(This post is by Andrew Frank and Allen Weiner and is cross-posted on both of our blogs)

 The results—a few technical glitches aside—held an unfiltered mirror up to whatever community you chose.
 Participants were funny, sad, insightful, heartfelt or downright loco—just like the people who populate your world or the world at large.
 The CNN feed provided a contextual stream to fuel commentary that included such whimsy the size of Aretha Franklin’s hat to a micro-evaluation of Obama’s inaugural speech.
 Moments such as the oath of office miscue were met with instant comments and many tossed in links to underscore their points of view.

 CNN and Facebook were not alone in using social connections to enhance the media experience.
-Simulstreaming companies uStream, Mogulus and Now Live showed live webcasts with chatrooms and Livestation offered live chats with its broadcast feeds.
+Simulstreanming companies uStream, Mogulus and Now Live showed live webcasts with chatrooms and Livestation offered live chats with its broadcast feeds.
 CNN was reporting thousands of comments per minute, surely a data point not lost on incumbent (generally more risk adverse) broadcasters.
 While mega-events the scale of an historic presidential inauguration are natural catalysts for the fusion of broadcast and social media, there’s no reasons why communal TV viewing wouldn’t work for major sporting events and major news stories.

 Beyond reinforcing the traditional broadcast value of capturing the rapt attention of a large audience, the presence of all of this concentrated chatter offers advertisers a glimpse of the elusive goal of measuring engagement in real time.
 The sheer volume of consumer commentary gives unprecedented evidence of real engagement which broadcasters can take to the bank.
 Beyond this, media and marketing organizations who know how to listen to this goldmine of unfiltered expressiveness and hear their customers’ voices in the din will quickly outperform competitors.

-With CES just a few weeks in the rear view mirror, we have to wonder how the CNN-Facebook simulstream would have worked on a platform such as Yahoo!’s Connected TV.
+With CES just a few weeks in the rear view mirror, we have to wonder how the CNN-Facbook simulstream would have worked on a platform such as Yahoo!’s Connected TV.
 We are excited to find out.